Monday, February 8, 2016

 Review

 It's been years since I watched this film, and I don't mind TWISTER and enjoy re-watching it.
-TWISTER is by no means a landmark film.
-It is certainly not a disappointment that some negative reviewers claim.
+Though admittedly cheesy, TWISTER is by no means a landmark film.
+It is certainly not a disappointment, as some negative reviewers claim.
+Trust me, this disaster movie will blow you away if you haven't already seen it.

 Star rating: (7/10) Good Movie